rachelesmee/website/foss4guk2022local/bristol.md

 Getting there: [https://engine-shed.co.uk/find-us/](https://engine-shed.co.uk/find-us/)

-We encourage everyone to travel by public transport/car share/under their onw steam if possible.
+We encourage everyone to travel by public transport/car share/under their own steam if possible.

 ### Programme